 To run Data Loader, you need the Salesforce SOAP API.
 The API is only included with the Enterprise, Unlimited, and Developer editions of Salesforce.
 With Data Loader’s open-source version on GitHub, you can run it on more operating systems than just Windows.

-Open-source Skyvia, from Salesforce AppExchange member Devart, is a cloud data integration tool that loads data into Salesforce.
+Open-source Skyvia, is a cloud data integration tool that loads data into Salesforce.
 This easy-to-use ETL doesn’t need any coding work to move data from about 50 major cloud apps and on-premises data sources into Salesforce storage.
 The Skyvia data pipeline connects to many BI tools, three G Suite apps, and database systems like MySQL, PostgreSQL, SQL Server, Amazon RDS, and Google BigQuery.
 With Skyvia, you can either load data manually or schedule automatic uploads.
 Features include run history, mapping, lookups, and transformation expressions that help you integrate mismatched data types into Salesforce.

 Skyvia’s GUI makes it a good Salesforce data-load choice for non-programmers or developers who want to save time and effort.
 But it doesn’t run in a CLI development environment.